 Cryptocurrency exchanges and digital wallets must create the infrastructure to cope with the increasing amount of regulations in the sector and details why strong customer authentication is necessary to keep consumers protected from fraud and satisfied.

-By utilizing LoginID’s suite of strong customer authentication, payment authentication, and digital identity verification tools, crypto exchanges and digital wallets can take a giant leap in the direction of fraud prevention.
+By utilizing LoginID’s suite of strong customer authentication, payment authentication, and biometric identity verification tools, crypto exchanges and digital wallets can take a giant leap in the direction of fraud prevention.

 This article was adapted from PYMNTS